NAFDAC bans 30 pesticides, other chemicals in Nigeria – The Sun Nigeria

 From Fred Ezeh, Abuja

-National Agency for Food and Drug Administration and Control (NAFDAC) has a placed a ban on importation and usage of 30 different brands of pesticides and other chemicals found to be harmful to the health of Nigerians and their environment.
+The National Agency for Food and Drug Administration and Control (NAFDAC) has slammed a ban on importation and usage of 30 different brands of pesticides and other chemicals found to be harmful to health and environment.

-The Agency, in a statement released in Abuja, on Sunday, indicated that its Director General, Prof. Mojisola Adeyeye, disclosed the information at a two-day meeting of NAFDAC top management committee (TMC) held in Lagos, at the weekend.
+The agency, in a statement in Abuja, yesterday, indicated that its Director General, Mojisola Adeyeye, disclosed the information during a two-day meeting of NAFDAC top management committee (TMC) in Lagos, at the weekend.

-She said that NAFDAC is ISO: 900: 2015 Quality Management System (QMS) certified organization that has put in place procedures to enable it take regulatory decisions to determine whether an active ingredient should be banned or restricted.

-Prof. Adeyeye, thus dispelled the insinuation that 40 per cent of the registered brands (not actives) of pesticide products used in Nigeria are either banned or restricted for use by the European Union (EU), thereby endangering the lives of people, animals, and the environment in Nigeria.

-Prof. Adeyeye, added that, in the last four years, NAFDAC has reviewed its regulations, guidelines and strengthen collaboration with government agencies and stakeholders to ensure effective regulations, and such collaborative effort has been recorded in agrochemicals regulation and other areas.
+Adeyeye, added that, in the last four years, NAFDAC has reviewed its regulations, guidelines and strengthen collaboration with government agencies and stakeholders to ensure effective regulations, and such collaborative effort has been recorded in agro-chemicals regulation and other areas.

 “Such phase-out plan is currently running for Paraquat, which will be phase-out in 2024 and Atrazine in 2025 while 100ml pack size of Dichlorvos (DDVP) is already banned due to inappropriate use.

 “So far, about 30 pesticides have been banned in Nigeria.
-A prudent and responsible use of pesticides and agrochemicals is the paramount caution in the use of the products in Nigeria.”
+A prudent and responsible use of pesticides and agrochemicals is the paramount caution in the use of the products in Nigeria,” she said.

 NAFDAC boss, however, stressed the need for ethical and responsible use of regulated products, stressing that all should always buy and use registered products.

-“This is extremely important to forestall the risk of mishandling, poor storage, unsafe exposure to the products and unregistered/banned agrochemicals in circulation.”
+“This is extremely important to forestall the risk of mishandling, poor storage, unsafe exposure to the products and unregistered/banned agrochemicals in circulation,” she said.

 Leave a Reply